neutron-org/mainnet-assets/README.md

 # `neutron-1`

+## ⚠️ Project Status: Archived & Maintenance Mode

+The neutron repository has been officially archived and placed into long-term maintenance mode.

+* **Security Updates**: The development team is no longer actively monitoring this codebase or tracking security vulnerabilities.
+* **Future Development**: The community is highly encouraged to fork this repository to implement custom improvements, bug fixes, or continued development.

+Thank you to everyone who contributed to the project!

+## Overview

+**⚠️ If you have not used key assignment for your consumer node yet, please wait until Neutron is live and receiving valset updates from the Hub before you do so.**

 The `neutron-1` chain will be launched as a consumer chain with Cosmos Hub network as provider chain.

-**⚠️ If you have not used key assignment for your consumer node yet, please wait until Neutron is live and receiving valset updates from the Hub before you do so.**

 ## Upgrades history